 Ron is an experienced family caregiver to his late father that lived well with Alzheimer’s for over 10+ years while partnering with his senior mother during their journey.
 He is an advocate in the dementia and aging communities with expertise in technology, aging in place, caregiving, and patient engagement with special interests in Dementia and Age Friendly Communities, living safely, remote caring, and research.
 Ron is co-chair for AGE-WELL NCE’s Older Adults and Caregiver Advisory Committee, advisor and presenter for Alzheimer Societies and Dementia organizations locally and internationally, member of City of Toronto’s Senior Strategy Accountability Table, mentor and judge at over a dozen dementia and health hackathons/pitch competitions, and collaborator/advisor to research, industry, and start-ups.
 In current and past endeavours, Ron has successfully started non-profit and commercial enterprises, worked in collaboration with federal, provincial, and municipal governments, and is constantly networking in various communities to bring key stakeholders together.

 Toby held several positions at the McGill Daily, and after graduation and marriage worked for the Vancouver Province (newspaper) as a weekly columnist.
 She was also Press Officer at the Canadian Jewish Congress national headquarters in Montreal and was editor of its monthly publication.
-After raising 5 children, she had almost completed the Master of Social Work Program at Carleton University, when she was persuaded to help found a tri-lingual French immersion school in Ottawa, and served as its administrator until moving to Toronto and volunteering at Baycrest in various programs.
+After raising five children, she had almost completed the Master of Social Work Program at Carleton University, when she was persuaded to help found a tri-lingual French immersion school in Ottawa, and served as its administrator until moving to Toronto and volunteering at Baycrest in various programs.
 Toby majored in economics and political science at McGill University.

 Sue spent most of her career in the pharmaceutical industry overseeing the Regulatory function (getting new drugs approved and otherwise working through the regulatory maze) in senior management positions for multi-national companies.
-She’s now happily retired, taking courses, traveling, cycling and serving on two volunteer boards.
+She’s now happily retired, taking courses, travelling, cycling and serving on two volunteer boards.
 Sue has played a primary role in looking after 2 elderly parents with dementia, and is looking forward to participating on the Seniors’ Advisory Panel to contribute to improving the lives of seniors and caregivers.
 She would like to bring her scientific writing, team mentoring, and strategic thinking skills to the projects she becomes involved with.
 Sue holds a B.Sc. in Chemical Engineering from Rutgers University.

 Until 2010 Ian was an I.T. business analyst for Sanofi Pasteur (previously Connaught Labs).
 There he coordinated teams of scientists and technologists in evaluating and deploying software to improve processes.
 Previously he formed a consulting company that focused on assisting clients to determine and use the best software for their stated purpose.
 Ian’s volunteer experience entails working in various senior centres showing clients how to use software and apps e.g. Facebook, Twitter, Google Hangouts to stay connected with family, and pursue interests.
 He has also acted as a co-facilitator for the Minds in Motion program for Alzheimer Toronto.
 Since 2016 he has provided lived experience to three innovation projects for technology in aging.
 Born in Leeds, U.K. where he “distance managed” care to his Mum for 8 years, Ian loves to travel, learn, and share the experiences with those he works with.
 Ian holds a degree in Natural Sciences for Chemical Engineering from Cambridge University.